pauni/QuickClip/QuickClipProtocol.md

 }
 ```
 The mimetype is given to provide special actions for the user.
 E.g. `text/x-url`: a link to a website.
 Maybe it is also possible to send binary data.
 To send a jpeg we would set the mimetype to `image/jpeg`.
 The reciever could provide now a function like "save image to gallery".
+Binary data must be Base64 encoded.

 ---